oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing.md

 ### Requirement 2: Filename

-The CSAF document has a filename according to the rules in section 5.1.
+The CSAF document has a filename according to the rules in section [sec](#filename).

 ### Requirement 3: TLS